 SB 053 would prohibit all government employers (including counties) from making current or prospective employees sign a non-disclosure agreement (NDA).
 The bill exempts NDAs that would prevent disclosure of privacy interests of the employee or matters that are required to be kept confidential by federal or state law or matters bearing on the specialized details of security arrangements or investigations.
 The bill was amended in the Senate State Affairs Committee last week to also exempt NDAs that prevent disclosure of trade secrets or confidential information made available the employee by a vendor or contractor.
-As amended, the bill passed on a 4-1 vote.
+As amended, the bill passed out of committee and is awaiting a floor debate in the Senate.
 The committee members indicated that additional amendments may be offered during floor debate.